 When it comes to sound, the AKG K712 Pro is a versatile option for amateur and professional use, providing a neutral sound with a good quantity of lows, mids, and highs.

-The AKG K702, on the other hand, has a greater bass response and a far wider soundstage that sounds crisp and clean.
+The AKG K702, on the other hand, has a bit more bass response and a far wider soundstage that sounds crisp and clean.

 When it comes to price they both belong in the same spectrum which I assume would be the mid-range one with the AKG 712 Pro being the more expensive option.